zouzias/digitalocean-deploy-ambari/README.md

 This project installs ambari-server and also prepares droplets serving as clients for Ambari.
 It also adds FQDN for both server and clients.

 This project assumes that you use [digitalocean](https://www.digitalocean.com/) and have setup a domain under digitalocean.
+This project is tested using Ubuntu 12.04 droplets.

 ### First, put your credentials in `config.rb`